mksmvnv/mksmvnv/README.md

       ,
       height="20"
     />
-    I study English and Chinese
+    I'm learning English and have a strong desire to learn Chinese
   </li>
   <li>
     <img